Sergiovan/Sir-Govan-Discord/README.md

 ### Never sunny in here
 Reacting with 🎻 on a message makes it into a short titlecard video with the music of IASIP.
 For the niche comedic value that brings every now and then.

+### This is the dark souls of features
+Reacting with ❤️‍🔥 on a message makes it into a small dark souls themed banner image.
+Reacting with 🪦 makes it into a banner in the style of the famous "You Died" message.

 ## Commands
 ### `!pin {message}`
 Puts a message in the hall of fame.
 But it'll be marked.
 Cheaters beware, democracy is strong.